hrydgard/ppsspp/README.md

 -------------------
 * Large general speed improvements and assorted bug fixes
-* "Software Skinning" option which speeds up many games with animated 3D characters
+* "Software Skinning" option which speeds up many games with animated 3D characters (but may slow down a few, like Monster Hunter - experiment with turning it off)
 * Various fixes around stencil/alpha, reducing glow problems in Wipeout and Gods Eater Burst.
 * Timing improvements making more games run at the correct FPS, also fixing some audio issues
 * More debugger features
 * Option for four-way touch dpad, avoiding diagonal dpad issues
-* Individually resizable touch controls
+* Better looking and individually resizable touch controls
 * Add ability to switch UMD in multi-disc games (works for most)
 * Emulate PSP-2000 rather than the 1000 model by default.
 Not much different in practice.
 * Automatic install of games from ZIP files, like demos and many homebrew.